 Meetings need agendas.
 Agendas help with project communication — they ensure people know why they are turning up to a meeting and what they should be doing when they are there.

 Agendas and meeting minutes go hand in hand.
 The agenda makes sure the meeting starts on a good footing.
 The minutes ensure everything is document and wrapped up effectively at the end.

 This article deals with creating agendas that work.
 I’ve also got 10 tips for writing good minutes for when you need to plan what happens next.

 But here, we’re focused on how to create a meeting agenda and tips for preparing a good agenda.
-You can also grab a free template for meeting agendas below.
+You can also use the free template for meeting agendas below.

 - 1. Set up a standard meeting agenda